The NBN Will Affect Your Alarm System Monitoring

 3 – Even if you do have Fibre-to-the-Home, your alarm monitoring will stop working if you have a power outage.
 That’s because your NBN Connection Box needs mains power to supply the internet to your home.
 There is a version of the NBN box that has a battery back up however not all NBN retail service providers offer it as part of your plan.
 And even if you can get one, it only works for 5 hours on the battery.
 The Australian Standard requires a minimum of 16 hours.
 This could affect an insurance claim if you are robbed and the monitoring isn’t working.

 A technician will need to install the small module inside your alarm panel and set it up.
-It takes 30 to 60 minutes.

 A 3G/4G wireless communicator will ensure your self-monitored alarm will continue to alert you if the alarm is activated.
+It’s a small box that looks like an internet router and takes the place of your phone line.
+Really!
+You could plug a telephone handset into its socket and make phone calls.

 Another option is to upgrade your control panel, add a simple internet module and you can control and monitor your alarm system from anywhere.
-Now you’re really in charge.
+Now you’re really in charge!

 And the latest generation of alarm systems have options for sending you high-resolution video clips of alarm events.
 Home automation features are also on the way.